 Umbrella does not utilize release cycles; new versions are released on an as-needed basis for new features, bug fixes, and behavioral changes.
 However, you can subscribe to our release notification forum and you will be emailed updates regarding our releases.

 Currently, it is not possible for a customer to hold back their organization from receiving the latest updates.
-If you'd like the ability to control or schedule your Umbrella roaming client updates, feel free to submit a request to our support team to track this feature need.
+If you'd like the ability to control or schedule your Umbrella roaming client updates we recommend upgrading to the Cisco Secure Client.
+The Cisco Secure Client offers customers the ability to manage and schedule updates.

 How Automatic Updates Take Place